Leprechaun Bark

 Instructions

-4. Cut into 2-3″ pieces (they can be different sizes and shapes).
-A pizza cutter works great for this step!
+4. Cut and Serve – When the chocolate has completely hardened, cut your Lucky Charms Bark into 2-3″ pieces (they can be different sizes and shapes).
+A pizza cutter works great for this step, or you can use a regular kitchen knife or break into chunks by hand.

-4-step photo collage showing how to decorate St. Patrick's Day bark with Lucky Charms marshmallows
+4 step photo collage showing how to make St. Patrick's Day candy bark.

 Remember, when cutting the bark, the individual pieces don’t have to be all the same size.
 Variety is fun!